• Skip to primary navigation

 Chocolate Chips

-The quality of chocolate will affect the flavour and texture of your finished chocolate pie filling, so I recommend using high quality chocolate chips.
+The quality of chocolate will affect the flavour and texture of your finished chocolate pie filling, so I recommend using the best quality chocolate chips - or chocolate bars - you can get a hold of.

-Guittard Milk Chocolate Chips, Ghirardelli Milk Chocolate Chips, and Callebaut Milk Chocolate Callets are all great options.
+Guittard Milk Chocolate Chips, Ghirardelli Milk Chocolate Chips, and Callebaut Milk Chocolate Callets are all high quality chocolate chips, and great options for this no bake chocolate pudding pie.

 The Other Pie Filling Ingredients